 This article compares two different, but complementary, layer-2 payment solutions for Bitcoin: the Lightning Network and the Liquid Network.

 Each of these networks has different applications.
 Lightning is optimised for use in retail, allowing merchants to receive micro to small-sized payments from customers cheaply and quickly.
-Liquid is primarily a tool for traders and exchanges looking to transfer large amounts of bitcoin (or other tokens) quickly and privately.
+Liquid is primarily a tool for traders, financial institutions, and exchanges looking to transfer large amounts of bitcoin (or other tokens) quickly and privately.

 Liquid also supports payments using other digital assets such as Tether, but for the purposes of this article we focus specifically on Liquid and Lightning as layer-2 solutions for Bitcoin.